Your organization is grappling with a lot of change, and retaining employees is priority number one.

 To address this, companies need to be proactive.
 They need to be curious and want to learn how their employees experience work.

 But the larger your organization is, the harder it is to figure out where to start or do a deep dive.

-Focus in the wrong area, and you’ll plug all your money into something that has minimal impact on your employee retention metrics.
+Focus in the wrong area, and you’ll plug all your money into something that has minimal impact on your employee turnover rate.

 This is a common problem in companies: embarking on initiatives without a clear understanding of what employees want or how they’re feeling.